zeydustaoglu/Week-9-NodeJS/assignments/readme.md

 ---

-### 4. Combine two files

-Create a function that gets the content of given text files and creates a new file with all the content.

-_Example: _`mergeFiles('mytextFile.txt', 'yourTextFile.txt')`_

----

 ### 4. Using external module

 Install and import `moment.js`(a js libary) via NPM and create a function that prints the day name of X(given number as an argument) days later on the console by using moment.js